willemverbuyst/hexagon-grid-generator/README.md

-# Hexagon Generator
+# Hexagon Grid Generator

 ## What is this?

-The Hexagon Generator is a tool to create the HTML and CSS needed to display a responsive grid of hexagons.
+The Hexagon Grid Generator is a tool to create the HTML and CSS needed to display a responsive grid of hexagons.

 !['screenshot of the hexagon genrator'](./img/hexagonGridGenerator.png)